 So what was the impact on my Fibromyalgia when I took on a big organisation challenge that had me on my feet for a couple of hours?
 Well, during the time spend doing it I hurt, at times a lot, when things got difficult Michael took over for a while but let’s be honest organising is my baby being a Creative Perfectionist so I wanted to be at the heart of the action.
 After I finished my muscles were really painful and I needed to sit down for an hour before I could think about doing anything else.

 Now, about four hours later I feel a bit exhausted, to put it in the context of a non-fibro person probably like you would feel after doing a serious session down at the gym.
 Mentally I am feeling really positive and a lot of this is because of the feeling of a weight being lifted that I have just mentioned.
-Will there be any longer term implications, I guess I will find out tomorrow and throughout the week but I do think the many benefits of completing a task like this which will make day to day life easier will far outweigh the physical suffering.
+Will there be any long term implications?
+I guess I will find out tomorrow and throughout the week but I do think the many benefits of completing a task like this which will make day to day life easier will far outweigh the physical suffering.

 What big tasks have you been putting off?
 Let me know in the comments below.